-Harassment and Sexual Misconduct Board: The Harassment and Sexual Misconduct Board (HSMB or the Board) shall be composed of eight members (one of whom shall be designated the Chair), appointed by the College’s Title IX Coordinator to staggered terms of four years beginning in the Fall semester.
+Sexual Misconduct Board: The Sexual Misconduct Board (SMB or the Board) shall be composed of at least eight members (one of whom shall be designated the Chair), appointed by the College’s Title IX Coordinator to staggered terms of four years beginning in the Fall semester.
 Each year the current Board will solicit applications and nominations for any open seat(s), and will recommend individuals to serve for the following year.
 Members of the Hamilton College community may also nominate individuals for Board membership, provided the nominees are willing to serve if appointed.
 The Title IX Coordinator, in consultation with the Chair, will ultimately be responsible for appointing new members and designating a new Chair.
 Normally, the Chair will be a tenured member of the faculty and serve for two years as Chair.
 Every effort will be made to maintain a diverse Board, and membership will normally include tenured members of the faculty and full-time staff members.
 The Title IX Coordinator shall arrange for the Board members to receive annual training.
-Members of the HSMB are required to maintain the privacy of all information they acquire in this role, unless disclosure is authorized by the Title IX Coordinator.
-A member of the HSMB can be removed prior to the end of his/her term by the Title IX Coordinator, in agreement with the Chair of the HSMB, for good reason (e.g., dereliction of duty, failure to abide by the provisions of this Policy, etc.).
+Members of the SMB are required to maintain the privacy of all information they acquire in this role, unless disclosure is authorized by the Title IX Coordinator.
+A member of the SMB can be removed prior to the end of their term by the Title IX Coordinator, in agreement with the Chair of the SMB, for good reason (e.g., dereliction of duty, failure to abide by the provisions of this

 Standard of Review and Decisions: The standard of review in making determinations under this Policy will be “clear and convincing evidence,” except in those cases that involve claims of gender discrimination under Title IX in which case the Title IX standard of “preponderance of the evidence” will be applicable.
 Any determination by an individual or body under this Policy will be in writing.